aryanlaishetty/GFG-Daily/readme.md

 # GFG Daily
-Consistently solving at least one Data Structures and Algorithms problem every day to strengthen problem-solving skills.
-This repository documents my daily progress, solutions, and learning journey.
+Daily practice of Data Structures and Algorithms to improve problem-solving skills.
+This repository logs my progress and solutions from GeeksforGeeks.